 ● Maple Identification

-● Maple Hardwood Flooring
+● Maple Wood Flooring

 Quite often, the wood is used for fine furniture and cabinetry.
 The uniqueness of maple’s patterns provides the opportunity to enhance interior design using a neutral backdrop.
-As a flooring material, it’s one of the highest quality options based on durability alone.
+As a wood flooring material, it’s one of the highest quality options based on durability alone.

 The grain pattern of maple is typically very quiet, offering a subtle and neutral visual appearance.
-Lower glosses are now more commonly used on maple hardwood flooring, although high shine maple with no knots was a popular look for a long time.
+Lower glosses are now more commonly used on maple engineered hardwood flooring, although high shine maple with no knots was a popular look for a long time.